-Soldering Wires Back Onto The Control Board
+7. Soldering The Wires Onto The Control Board

 The image below shows the Blue Neutral Wire and the White Live Wire which feeds the Bowl Heater after they have been soldered in place.
 To re-solder these wires they need to be tinned straight at the tip and without strands of wire sticking out sideways.

 The holes on the Control Board need to be cleared of old solder so that the wires can easily be pushed through before soldering.
 This can be tricky.
 Those who have done plenty of soldering to repair circuit boards will probably be used to dealing with this situation.
 There are tools called Solder Suckers which can be used to heat solder and then suck it off the board.
 I find an old darning needle (the rustier the better so solder won’t adhere to it) useful to poke in the hole when heated.
 This can make the solder pile up on the copper strip away from the hole.
 Large amounts of solder can be gathered onto the iron tip using gravity and taken from the board.
 The solder is then cleaned off the iron.